GoogleCloudPlatform/flink-on-k8s-operator/docs/crd.md

     * **jobManager** (required): JobManager spec.
-      * **accessScope** (optional): Access scope of the JobManager service. `enum("Cluster", "VPC", "External", "NodePort")`.`Cluster`: accessible from within the same cluster; `VPC`: accessible from within the same VPC; `External`:accessible from the internet.
-"NodePort": accessible through node port;
+      * **accessScope** (optional): Access scope of the JobManager service. `enum("Cluster", "VPC", "External", "NodePort")`.`Cluster`: accessible from within the same cluster; `VPC`: accessible from within the same VPC; `External`:accessible from the internet. `NodePort`: accessible through node port.
       Currently `VPC` and `External` are only available for GKE.
       * **ports** (optional): Ports that JobManager listening on.
         * **rpc** (optional): RPC port, default: 6123.